nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`max`
-      - Maximum number of application processes that Unit maintains (busy and idle).
+      - Maximum number of application processes that Unit maintains
+        (busy and idle).

         The default is 1.

     * - :samp:`spare`
       - Minimum number of idle processes that Unit tries to maintain for an app.
-When the app is started, :samp:`spare` idles are launched; Unit passes new requests to existing idles, forking new idles to uphold the :samp:`spare` level if :samp:`max` allows.
-When busy processes complete their work and turn idle again, Unit terminates extra idles after :samp:`idle_timeout`.
+        When the app is started,
+        :samp:`spare` idles are launched;
+        Unit passes new requests to existing idles, forking new idles
+        to keep the :samp:`spare` level
+        if :samp:`max` allows.
+        When busy processes complete their work
+        and turn idle again,
+        Unit terminates extra idles
+        after :samp:`idle_timeout`.

     * - :samp:`idle_timeout`
+      - Number of seconds
+        Unit waits for
-      - Time in seconds that Unit waits before terminating an idle process that exceeds :samp:`spare`.
+        before terminating an idle process
+        that exceeds :samp:`spare`.

-If :samp:`processes` is omitted entirely, Unit creates 1 static process.
+If :samp:`processes` is omitted entirely,
+Unit creates 1 static process.
 If an empty object is provided: :samp:`"processes": {}`, dynamic behavior with default option values is assumed.

 Here, Unit allows 10 processes maximum, keeps 5 idles, and terminates extra idles after 20 seconds:

 .. code-block:: json